What your DevOps team will look like in 3 years

 When Agile is not enough

 DevOps approach underpins the Agile software delivery methodology, but it goes far beyond the concentration on cost reduction and shorter time-to-market for new products.
-Forrester has proclaimed that 2018 was the year of enterprise DevOps, as more than 50% of enterprises worldwide have adopted the DevOps practices to enhance their technology value streams.
+Forrester has proclaimed that, as more than 50% of enterprises worldwide have adopted the DevOps practices to enhance their technology value streams.
 As the value delivery today is largely based on technology, utilizing the available systems and tools in the most efficient way is the key to success.

 How to ensure this works?
 By removing the managerial barriers, so the guys who actually have to introduce the change do not have to ask for permission from managers, whose main concern is stability, not the improvement.
 This way the DevOps team has a say in the company strategy field and can become the true driver of technological and cultural innovation in the enterprise.
 Below are the main prerequisites for enterprise DevOps success today: